 Last stage of the project.
 This is where your ideas and my design are finally visualised.
 Stunning, photorealistic renders and visuals are produced in order for the customer to use them in promotion of the product.
 Beautiful, quick animations can also be arranged for maximum impact.

-My name is Mindaugas Petrikas, (Gus Petrikas internationally) and I am a freelance product designer.
+My name is Mindaugas Petrikas, (Gus Petrikas internationally) and I am a product designer.
 I like minimalism.

 THINGS THAT MATTER: